Nsustain/nsustain.com/README.md

 wanted and needed.
 Nsustain
-is an open-source community, where front-line environmental workers - e.g. farmers or scientists - can post specific problems they've noticed in the world.
+is an open-source community, where front-line environmental workers - e.g. farmers and scientists - can post specific problems they've noticed in the world.
 Coders looking for a meaningful project that's really worth it